Front Page Articles

 1. Support the Narrative, Don't Steal It

 When a song is placed in a TV show or commercial, the visual story is paramount.
 Your lyric's job is to support the scene's emotional tone, not to be a competing script.
+If the actors are discussing a divorce, you don't want a lyric that details a specific fight about a credit card bill.
+You want a lyric about "drifting apart" or "cold silence."

 - Avoid Overly Specific Names and Places: A lyric like "I drove my Ford Focus to the coffee shop on Elm Street" severely limits placement.
 Change it to: "I drove through this tired town to that place where we first met."
+This allows the song to work in New York, London, or Tokyo.

 - Focus on Emotion Over Detail: Instead of narrating an entire story arc, focus your lyrics on the emotional climax or the universal feeling that scene is trying to evoke (e.g., loss, liberation, aspiration, tension).